nitkizs/test/test.md

 ## 4.2 Model-Based Filtering

-Model-based filtering refines the dataset using a detection model.
+Model-based filtering refines the dataset using a latest trained detection model.
 This process is applied separately to positive and negative datasets and consists of two stages: inferencing and filtering.

 ---